Two Hydrogens, One Oxygen

 The amount of fluoride is carefully controlled when it comes from municipal water systems.
 This, along with regular brushing, provides all the fluoride you need.
 Children under age 2, however, should not be given fluoridated toothpaste without the recommendation of a dentist or doctor.
 And children under age 6 should be given only a pea-sized amount to brush with, and should be instructed to rinse thoroughly afterwards.

-Is it Salty?
+Is Your Drinking Water Salty?

 Salt has a way of creeping into our diets, but could it even be in your drinking water?
 Yes, according to the World Health Organization.
 Usually the amount is small—less than 20 milligrams to every liter—but that’s not always true.